Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/technical-info.md

 ##VR Support

-All VR support is still a focus for development, but it is very functional.
+Existing VR support is very functional and continues to be a development focus.

 ###Supported Headsets
 * HTC Vive
 * Oculus Rift

-Windows Mixed Reality may be playable with the Revive Compatibility Layer
+Windows Mixed Reality may be playable with the Revive Compatibility Layer.

 ###Controls in VR
 * Tracked motion controllers